TritonDataCenter/smartos-docs/docs/configuring-smb-in-smartos.md

 ## Advertising SMB Services via Bonjour

-You can optionally advertise services using DNS Service Discovery and Multicast DNS.
+You can optionally advertise services using DNS Service Discovery and Multicast DNS (aka *Bonjour* on macOS).
 This helps if you have macOS clients, especially if you want to use your SMB share as a Time Machine target.
-SmartOS includes `dns-sd` as part of the platform image which will be used to advertise services.
+This comes in two
+parts:

+1. `mdnsd` - aka, `mDNSResponder`.
+This responds to network requests from other hosts.
+2. `dns-sd` - This is used to register services that mdnsd will then serve when queried.

+First enable mdnsd

+    svcadm enable dns/multicast

+Which services you register will depend on how you want the system to behave.

 ### Advertising SMB Only